steambird1/mindustry-c/README.md

 Above all, please notice that: Mindustry-C is an **almost 100% AI** and partially-experimental project.
 The AI tool used in this project is DeepSeek (for individuals).

 > I have no time to code, though.
-I've written only prompts and exactly **6** lines of code for it.
+I've written only prompts and a few lines of code for it.
 (Yet for sure, I have to do all bug-fixing.)
+> (AI is just no so realiable as I've expected)

 Mindustry-C aims to compile C code to Mindustry Assembly, a brain-racking language for most of us.